Knlsharma/blog/_posts/2019-01-13-Java 9 Features.md

      In Java 9, a new **version-string scheme is introduced**.

-9. **JShell**: The Java Shell (REPL):*It is an interactive Java Shell tool, it allows us to execute Java code from                  the shell and shows output immediately. **JShell is a REPL (Read Evaluate Print Loop) tool** and run                  from the command line.
+9. **JShell** the Java Shell (REPL):*It is an interactive Java Shell tool, it allows us to execute Java code from                  the shell and shows output immediately. **JShell is a REPL (Read Evaluate Print Loop) tool** and run                  from the command line.
 It is benificial, if we want to test our business logic and get result                        immediately*.

 10. **BeanInfo Annotations**: The _@beaninfo_ Javadoc tag is replaced with the annotation types _JavaBean,                                         BeanProperty_, and _SwingContainer_.